UQ-PAC/BASIL/docs/src/quick-lifting.md

 This includes all the files needed for Basil (namely, the gtirb-semantics and readelf outputs), along with some extra files which might be useful for inspecting the compiled program.

+Compared to other methods, nix-cc.sh is
+- self-contained and isolated in a sandbox, which should ensure consistency across platforms,
+- correctly configured with the aarch64 C libraries, and
+- it runs natively on your computer, so it should be faster than emulation or virtual machines.

 ## Introduction